Breaking news: Gary Lineker did a tweet the government doesn’t like | Tom Peck

 There is much to be said for toning down rhetoric, but it can only start in one place.
 And that place is with the Tory party, not the presenter of Match of the Day

-Every International Holocaust Day, the same two word phrase is repeated, over and over and over: Never Again.
+Every International Holocaust Remembrance Day, the same two-word phrase is repeated, over and over and over: Never Again.

 It is a quite deliberate reminder that no one should ever think that what happened then could not happen again, and it is also a quite deliberate call to arms: to show absolutely zero tolerance towards any attempt to walk a single centimetre down the road to which it leads.